Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero-general/getting-started/_index.md

 `zb-wizard` will attempt to verify the zi image is reachable.

-**Wireless Setup** – Bootware supports pulling updates via Wifi or LAN connections.
+**Wireless Setup** – Bootware® supports pulling updates via Wifi or LAN connections.
 Wifi credentials need to be provided in order for bootware to access the wifi during updates.
 If no wireless credentials are provided, the wireless interface is disabled in zboot.

 **Save** and **Exit** to exit `zb-wizard`.

 ### 4. Run `zb-update` to create the Backup partition and load the zi image.

-Once you have completed using the Wizard to configure your Bootware, run `zb-update` to complete the process of repartitioning and loading your image.
+Once you have completed using the Wizard to configure your Bootware®, run `zb-update` to complete the process of repartitioning and loading your image.

 ```bash
 sudo zb-update